1. Your body is more resilient than you think

 15. The trail is very community spirited

 One of the best things about doing the Camino is how quickly you are adopted into a community.
 There is a huge amount of camaraderie on the trail (especially in the earlier stages) and pilgrims don’t miss a chance to say hi with the standard greeting, ‘Buen Camino’.
 There are numerous hostels and rest places that are run solely by volunteers and survive on donations from pilgrims.
 If you’re sick of all the sad stuff on the news, doing the Camino is a great way to restore your faith in humanity.
+Look out for the universal camino symbol, the clamshell.
+This will often by donned by pilgrims.

 16. There are plenty of people who don’t do the Camino for religious reasons